Hashtag Web3 Logo

 Real-world vesting schedules show the variation:

-Uniswap (UNI): 4-year linear vesting for UNI tokens.
+• Uniswap (UNI): 4-year linear vesting for UNI tokens.
 Team received large allocations vested over 4 years.
-Investors could claim some UNI immediately, rest over time.
+Investors could claim some UNI immediately, with the rest released over time.

-Ethereum (ETH): No formal vesting—all genesis ETH immediately available.
+• Ethereum (ETH): No formal vesting, all genesis ETH immediately available.
 Early miners received rewards over time through mining, creating natural vesting.
-Institutional investors like institutions received some allocation immediately.

-Paradigm Fund: Many VC crypto funds now require portfolio companies implement thoughtful vesting.
+• Model Fund: Many VC crypto funds now require portfolio companies to implement thoughtful vesting.
 Standard is 4-year vesting with 1-year cliff for team allocations.

-Liquity (LQTY): 4-year vesting for most allocations.
-After 1-year cliff, 75% released linearly, 25% released continuously.
+• Liquity (LQTY): 4-year vesting for most allocations.
+After a 1-year cliff, 75% released linearly, 25% released continuously.

 Vesting Strategies